Planned Giving Website Assessment

 This next picture shows an “updated” site.

+At this point websites were STUFFED with information.
 After years of an information frenzy, websites have settled down.
-Finally, the WWW has enlisted the help of creatives.
 The result is a clean, uncluttered design that offers relief to the user.
-Sites now are design focused, user-friendly, and response.
+Sites now are design focused, user-friendly, and responsive.
 They look like this:

 Today’s sites are built with the user in mind.
 They aren’t meant as an information depot.
-Sites are simple, clear, uncluttered, and responsive.

 It’s absolutely essential for it to look good on any device–a phone, tablet, laptop or desktop.